valeri-git/Dictionary-with-Api/README.md

 # Dictionary-with-Api
-A simple dictionary with integrated api
+A simple dictionary in html, css and js with integrated api